hanabi/hanabi.github.io/Reference.md

 * In this situation, the 1's clue only communicates that *Good Touch Principle* was violated and that both of the 1's are the same suit.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
-  * Cathy's hand is as follows: `green 4, red 1, red 1, red 5, green 5`
+  * Cathy's hand is as follows, from newest to oldest: `green 4, red 1, red 1, red 5, green 5`
   * Alice clues number 1 to Cathy, touching the two red 1's.
   * Bob sees that instead of violating *Good Touch Principle*, Alice could have instead simply performed a *5 Save* to Cathy.
   * Bob knows that since we are not normally supposed to violate *Good Touch Principle*, Alice must be trying to communicate something extra.
 Therefore, this must be a *Bad Touch Finesse*.
 Bob blind-plays his *Finesse Position* card.
 It is a blue 1 and it successfully plays.